3-member panel headed by Retired Justice V S Sirpurkar to probe Hyderabad encounter: CJI to T'gana

 Chief Justice of India (CJI) S A Bobde suggested retired Supreme Court judge Justice V S Sirpurkar name who could take up the task into the encounter killings.
 The probe will be headed by former Supreme Court judge Justice V S Sirpurkar.
 Ex Bombay HC judge Justice Rekha Baldota and former CBI Director Karthik.

-The panel must conclude its investigation within 6 months and submit report.
+The panel must conclude its investigation within 6 months and submit a report.
 It will have its seat at Hyderabad.
-The top court has also said that no other court or authority will conduct enquiry.
+The top court has also said that no other court or authority will conduct an enquiry.

 The direction was issued as the Supreme Court began hearing a petition by lawyers G S Mani and Pradeep Kumar Yadav seeking an independent probe into the killings.